adzierzanowski/ps2-to-usb/README.md

 Mind that the Caps Lock key is mapped to ESC because i use Vim and Left Alt is mapped to Meta because I use macOS.
 You can change that in `keymap.c`.

+## Todo

+There's not much left to do other than the lock key LEDs are not handled.
+I do not really need that but feel free to contribute.